MaxHalford/xgp/docs/python.md

     For the while XGP does not handle categorical data.
 You should preemptively encode the categorical features in your dataset before feeding it to XGP.
 The recommended way is to use [label encoding](http://scikit-learn.org/stable/modules/preprocessing_targets.html#label-encoding) for ordinal data and [one-hot encoding](http://scikit-learn.org/stable/modules/preprocessing.html#encoding-categorical-features) for non-ordinal data.

 !!! warning
-    For the while xgp does not handle missing values.
+    For the while XGP does not handle missing values.